Meet New Bolton Pioneer, or Boone for short

 Since April, the pair have been living in a large field at New Bolton’s Hofmann Center on our beautiful 700-acre campus.
 Boone is healthy and growing steadily, and My Special Girl is doing very well.

 You can continue to follow their lives through our Baby Book blog: just click on the purple "Access Boone's Baby Book!" button on this page.

 It’s been a remarkable journey.
 Thank you for your support and many wonderful comments, questions, and ideas.

 My Special Girl's colt is healthy, growing steadily and thriving.
 The ribs fractured coming through the narrow birth canal healed well, and his heart murmur is no longer a concern.
 Both conditions are common in newborn foals.

 Our mare, My Special Girl, gave birth to her colt at 9:22 p.m. on Saturday March 29 after 22 minutes of active labor.
 He weighed 104 pounds and measured 39.5 inches from crown to tail.

 My Special Girl's pregnancy was made possible by the advanced reproductive technique intracytoplasmic sperm injection, known as ICSI, which involves injecting a single sperm into a mature egg.
 The embryo was transfered to My Special Girl in April 2013 at New Bolton Center's Hofmann Center for Reproduction.
 The colt was born on his 355th day of gestation, 15 days past the average of 340 days.
 Learn more about ICSI...

 An average equine pregnancy lasts 340 days.
 Based on this, we listed her due date as March 14, but it turned out to be March 29.

-Throughout the day and night, My Special Girl and her unborn foal are monitored carefully to make sure they are both in good shape.
-Review her schedule so you know when she is in her stall, and what our clinicians are doing.
+Throughout the day and night, My Special Girl and her unborn foal were monitored carefully to make sure they were both in good shape.
+Review her schedule so you know when she was in her stall, and what our clinicians were doing.